Functional L-Optimality Subsampling for Massive Data: Applications

-The daily precipitation, maximum and minimum temperature data under RCP4.5 are from the NASA Earth Exchange Global Daily Downscaled Projections (NEX-GDDP data set) ( \url{https://ds.nccs.nasa.gov/thredds/catalog/NEX-GDDP/IND/BCSD/catalog.html}).
+The precipitation and temperature data under RCP4.5 are from the NASA Earth Exchange Global Daily Downscaled Projections (NEX-GDDP) data set (\url{https://ds.nccs.nasa.gov/thredds/catalog/NEX-GDDP/IND/BCSD/catalog.html}).
 In this data set, the globe is divided into $1,036,800$ grids of 0.25 degrees x 0.25 degrees using the Bias-Correction Spatial Disaggregation (BCSD).
-After deleting missing data, the full data size is $n = 1,028,032$ and $T=365$. \figref{f20} (a)-(c) give the histograms of the log annual precipitation in different years and show that there is no obvious difference in the mean and median precipitation for different years.
-From \figref{f20} (d), we can say that the last century witnessed an increase in average temperature and in the future, the global average temperature will continue to increase.
+After deleting missing data, the full data size is $n = 1,028,032$. \figref{f20} (a)-(c) display the histograms of the log annual precipitation in 1950, 2020, and 2100, which show that there is no obvious difference in the mean and median precipitation in these three distinct years. \figref{f20} (d) shows that the last century witnessed an increase in daily mean global temperature.

-Next, we want to study how the daily average temperature ($(\mathrm{maximum+ minimum})/2$, Celsius) through the whole year affects the log annual precipitation (mm) in 1950, 2020 and 2100, respectively.
-For each year, we use our proposed subsampling method (Lopt) and Unif method to fit a functional linear model:
+Our objective is to estimate the effect of the daily average temperature on the log annual precipitation in three distinct years: 1950, 2020 and 2100 and to study whether the temperature effect changes over 150 years.
+For each year, we use our proposed functional L-optimality subsampling method and the uniform subsampling approach to estimate the functional linear model: